- It’s impossible to truly know if a hotel room is clean of coronavirus

 - Travelers can be proactive by bringing their own pillows and wipes

 Although a number of hotel chains say they have improved their sanitation policies in light of the COVID-19 pandemic, experts told USA Today that it’s impossible to know if a hotel room is coronavirus-free.
+So, is it safe to stay at a hotel in the age of the coronavirus?

 “It’s difficult to distinguish between legitimate cleaning efforts and public relations,” Sheryl Kline, a professor at the University of Delaware who has researched hotel hygiene, told USA Today.
 “Anyone can do a visual inspection, and it can look clean.
 Just because it looks clean does not necessarily mean that it is clean.”